limuir/goby3-course/lectures/day3-autonomy/day3-autonomy_notes.md

 ## Frontseat/Backseat State machines

-The state of the `goby_frontseat_interface` is effectively governed by the inferred state of the Helm (usually `pHelmIvP` from the MOOS-IvP project), and the state of the frontseat system.
+The state of the `goby_frontseat_interface` is effectively governed by the inferred state of the Helm (initially `pHelmIvP` from the MOOS-IvP project, but you could change this to your "helm" which we'll do in the homework), and the state of the frontseat system.
 Each driver must implement its interpretation of the frontseat states based on the manufacturer's interface.

 Helm:
 ```mermaid